mweel1/usa_high_level/os-certificiation-process/index.md

 - All application zones are operating correctly when pressing the application zone button.
 - All local dispatch capabilities are operating correctly.
 - Children device protection functionality is working correctly.
+- The browser enforces that the client originated from the server via CORS.